marcoFroe/uibk_hpc_25/proseminar/03/submission/report.md

 Interestingly Claude now uses code formatting and also identified a problem with a comment in the first section that is present in the input code but only of cosmetic relevance.

-## Conclusion
+# Conclusion
+In summary, a lot of errors can be corrected simply by looking at the code.
+However, you cannot correct things you don't know are wrong.
+In such cases, tools such as sanitizers and debuggers are of great help.

-All models fixed the code in a way that it terminates without errors.
-But when running the examples with the *MUST* tool the first one exists without error on the second one the tool notices a possible deadlock, even though the code exits without reporting any issues.
+When it comes to the AI tools, all models fixed the code in a way that it terminates without errors.
+But when running the examples with the *MUST* tool the first one exits without error.
+In the second one the tool notices a possible deadlock, even though the code exits without reporting any issues.
+The error of `&data` being used instead of `data` in example 1 was detected by none of the models.

 It is also interesting what else the models care about.
 Especially Claude is here an notable example, one time it does not care about code formatting but on the second try it complains about typos in code comments.

+In summary, although debugging with AI tools is faster, it is less accurate.